There are a number of options for respite care, including day care centres, home care and support and respite care in care homes.

 - Night time care, which can enable a full-time carer to get some sleep for one or two nights a week.
 In the case of terminal illness, this care can sometimes be provided by Macmillan or Marie Curie nurses (see Useful organisations and websites).

 - Assistive technology, where home activity monitors and telehealth devices can offer peace of mind by helping people to be safer at home for longer without a carer.
-For more information, see Assistive technology at home in Staying independent at home on the main Which? website.
+For more information, see in Staying independent at home on the main Which? website.

 To find out more about your options for care support at home, see our guide Domiciliary care.